 INS Kursura Submarine Museum is located on the coast of Ramakrishna Beach in the beautiful city of Visakhapatnam.
 The highlighting point of this museum is that it is based inside an actual submarine, INS Kurusura.
-India's 5th submarine and now a museum, it displays several artefacts, pictures, and articles that were used during wars.
+India's 5th submarine and now a museum, displays several artifacts, pictures, and articles that were used during wars.

 Various gadgets and weapons are on display in this museum.
 Visitors also get to explore the control room, radar, and sonar room inside this submarine museum.
-It also comprises various artefacts, scripts, photographs that display the evolution of submarines around the world.
+It also comprises various artifacts, scripts, photographs that display the evolution of submarines around the world.
 Visiting INS Kursura is an experience of a lifetime as it takes you closer to the life inside a submarine.

 Though Andhra Pradesh, where Submarine Museum is situated, has normal climatic conditions, still it is preferable that you come for a vacation between the months of October and February for its blissful and moderate weather.
 It remains open for all the days of the week from 2:00 pm to 8:30 pm.

-INS Kursura was inducted in the Indian navy in 1969 and was decommissioned in 2001, after 31 years of its incredible service in the Indian Navy.
+INS Kursura was inducted into the Indian navy in 1969 and was decommissioned in 2001, after 31 years of its incredible service in the Indian Navy.
 Later on, it was decided to turn into a museum and a complete makeover was given to it for the same.
 The submarine played a significant role in the Indo-Pak war of 1971 and also contributed to many other wars in Indian history.
 With the dimensions of 91.3 meters in length and 8 meters in breadth, INS Kursura is the second such submarine-cum-museum in the world.

 However, currently, the submarine is not the same as it was during its service years, as it has gone through several modifications so that people can move freely and have a clear view of everything.
-Another interesting thing about the museum is that a few naval officers often visit or stay in the museum as guides to enlighten the visitors about the significance of each room, gadgets and other specifications of the submarine.
+Another interesting thing about the museum is that a few naval officers often visit or stay in the museum as guides to enlighten the visitors about the significance of each room, gadgets, and other specifications of the submarine.

-3. Weapons of Medieval Maratha Soldiers.
 The submarine museum also consists of several articles and weapons from the medieval era.
 Such weapons include guns, swords, etc. Visiting the museum will allow you to see these ancient weapons and know the lesser-known stories from the bygone era.

-4. Ramakrishna Beach.
 The panoramic beach is always alluring for the locals as well as tourists.
 The beach is popular as an ideal place for sunrise and sunset views.
 For locals, it is one of the popular picnic spots.

 Commonly known as Vizag, Visakhapatnam is one of the oldest port cities in the country.
-The beaches of Visakhapatnam, its culture along with the historical past of this city make it one of the most phenomenal travel destinations of India.
+The beaches of Visakhapatnam, its culture along the historical past of this city make it one of the most phenomenal travel destinations of India.
 Visakhapatnam is situated at a distance of 1,770, 1,338, 888, 1,011 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 The route mentioned below would be best suitable for you to reach the city of Visakhapatnam.

-By Air.
 Visakhapatnam Airport (VTZ) would be your best option to reach here.
 This airport operates as a civil enclave on one of the Indian Navy bases namely INS Dega.
 And it is connected with other Indian cities via many airlines like IndiGo, Air India, Spicejet, Air Asia, and many others.
 After you deboard at the airport, you will need to cover a distance of 15-20 km via some means of public transport.

-By Train.
 Visakhapatnam has its own railway station that goes by the same name.
 This is one of the primary train stations and is operated under the South Coast Railway Zone.
 It is interesting to know that in 2017, this railway station was titled the cleanest railway station in our country.
 After you deboard at the station, you can easily take a cab or some other means of public transportation to reach your destination.